American Airlines Flight 191: the Worst Aviation Accident in US History

 The DC-10: A Troubled History

-Introduced on August 5, 1971, the McDonnell Douglas DC-10 was designed as a smaller, more fuel-efficient alternative to Boeing’s 747.
-Though its capacity for passengers lagged behind its larger rival, the 3-engine DC-10 was also less of a guzzler than the 4-engine 747.
-The idea of such an intermediate, widebody aircraft was a popular one and McDonnell Douglas quickly received 55 orders—25 to American Airlines and 30 to United.
+Introduced on August 5, 1971, McDonnell Douglas designed the DC-10 as a smaller, more fuel-efficient alternative to Boeing’s 747.
+Though its capacity for passengers lagged compared to its larger rival, the 3-engine DC-10 was also more efficient than the 4-engine 747.
+The idea of an intermediate, widebody aircraft was a popular one and McDonnell Douglas received 55 orders—25 to American Airlines and 30 to United.

 One design feature that received widespread attention was the DC-10’s cargo door.
 Whereas other airlines had cargo doors that opened inward, the DC-10’s cargo door opened outward.
 This ensured that no cargo space went to waste, an enticing proposal to potential customers.
 There was, however, a drawback that came with this design: the outward force of pressurization at altitude makes these types of doors susceptible to failure and explosive decompression.
 To counteract this force, such doors must be equipped with a heavy locking mechanism.